 William T. Davison

-William joined the litigation department as an associate in 2011.
+William is counsel in the litigation department.
 He focuses his practice on complex commercial disputes, securities litigation, internal investigations, and corporate governance disputes.
 William has experience in all stages of litigation, including motion practice, managing all aspects of discovery, witness interviews and depositions, trial, and appeal.
 William’s clients include private equity firms, financial services companies, and companies specializing in consumer goods.

 William also maintains an active pro bono practice.
 He has represented asylum seekers fleeing religious persecution, and indigent individuals in family law proceedings.
 He also has represented nonprofit organizations in voting rights litigation.